zowe/docs-site/docs/user-guide/initialize-zos-system.md

 - **T`-vv`** or **`--trace`**
  This argument provides you more execution details than the `--verbose` mode for troubleshooting purposes.

-## z/OS system initilization command
+## Zowe initilization command

 The `zwe init` command runs the subcommands in sequence automatically.
-To initialize the z/OS system and permissions that Zowe requires, run the following command.
+If you have the Zowe configuration file preparted and have security administrator privileges, or security and certificates setup was already completed on the system, you can run the following command:

 ```
 zwe init --config /path/to/zowe.yaml